yfzhang114/MME-RealWorld/README.md

 📍 **Evaluation**:

+First, please download the images and data from our [Baidu Netdisk]() or Hugging Face.
+For Hugging Face, follow the instructions to decompress the split compressed images.
+The file `MME_RealWorld.json` contains the English version of the questions, while `MME_RealWorld_CN.json` contains the Chinese version.
+Place all the decompressed images in the same folder to ensure the paths are read correctly.

 To extract the answer and calculate the scores, we add the model response to a JSON file.
 Here we provide an example template [output_test_template.json](./evaluation/output_test_template.json).
 Once you have prepared the model responses in this format, please refer to the evaluation script [eval_your_results.py](./evaluation/eval_your_results.py), and you will get the accuracy scores across categories, subtasks, and task types.
 The evaluation does not introduce any third-party models, such as ChatGPT.